MuditLodha/transformer_fault/README.md

 - Add time-series analysis for each sensor
 - Use ML models for predictive fault classification
 - Merge with real-time transformer logs for deployment

----

-##  Getting Started

-1. Open the notebook in [Google Colab](https://colab.research.google.com/)
-2. Upload your transformer CSV file
-3. Run all cells to visualize fault patterns

----

 ## 🧑‍💻 Author